 We live in an age where we can’t ignore the presence of technology around us.
-Over the last ten years, eBooks have become an indispensable part of the education system.
+Over the last ten years, eBooks in classrooms have become an indispensable part of the education system.
 Educational institutes are introducing eLearning to improve students’ overall learning experience.

-While students are familiar with technology and have happily accepted this new change in education system, what about the teachers?
+While students are familiar with technology and have happily accepted this new change in the education system, what about the teachers?
 Are they comfortable using eBooks in classrooms to teach their pupils?
 After all, it is they who teach this younger tech-savvy lot.

 Teachers find it convenient to explain and demonstrate concepts with the help of visual aids that eBooks offer, such as videos and graphic illustrations.
 It becomes easier for a teacher to explain concepts after the student has gone through an entire video.
 For example, students can watch a detailed video of how the solar system works, while the teacher is simultaneously providing descriptions of the same.

 In an eBook, the content can be embedded with external hyperlinks, click and reveal buttons etc. eBook thus facilitates an interactive session, where every student is involved in the learning process.
 Also, the retention rates are much higher if the courses are delivered on an interactive platform.

-Gamification Makes Learning Interesting
+2. Gamification Makes Learning Interesting:

 Classroom is a place where students learn new things and at the same time they are competing with their peers to score the highest marks in all subjects.
 With eBooks being embedded with gamification, teachers are able to use these techniques to motivate students to do better in class.
 It helps the teachers to gauge how well the students fare in their tests and accordingly encourage them to do well the next time by creating a competitive environment.

 Whenever a student scores the highest marks in an assignment, the teacher could give out a token of recognition.
 This goes a long way in increasing the student’s confidence and encourages him to study and do well in future tests and assignments.
 Gamification gives rise to healthy competition in the classroom.